A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Calculations and Theory

-where $r^*$ is the average reward of the superior policy, $p^*(t)$ is the probability of choosing the superior policy at time $t$ and $\Delta_R$ is the gap in average reward between the two policies.
-We do not solve for an explicit solution of $p^*(t)$, but for a constant $\Delta_R$ we can approximate it rather well by an exponential function.
-Thus, the convergences goes with approximately $e^{-t\Delta_Rc}$, where $c>0$ is some constant, reaching the following stationary probability of choosing the better performing policy:
+where $r^*$ is the average reward of the superior policy, $p^*(t)$ is the probability of choosing the superior policy at time $t$, and $\Delta_R$ is the gap in average reward between the two policies. $p^*(t)$ reaches the following stationary probability of choosing the better-performing policy:

 Equation \ref{eq:limit} follows readily from setting the LHS of equation \ref{eq:diff} to $0$ and solving for $p^*(t)$.
+Note that we employed the $\min$-operator, since \ref{eq:diff} may have roots outside the domain $[0, 1]$.

+We do not solve for an explicit solution of $p^*(t)$, but for a constant $\Delta_R$ we can approximate it rather well by a simple exponential function, by defining the $p^*(t)$ as the secant line between $p^*(0)$ and $C_{\infty}$, thus being a lower bound on $dp^*(t)/dt$(see figure \ref{fig:secant_line} as an illustration).

-Thus, using equation \ref{eq:limit}, we let $p^*(t)$ be approximately:
+The convergences goes with approximately $e^{-t\Delta_Rc}$, where $c>0$ is some constant.
+Using equation \ref{eq:limit}, we let $p^*(t)$ be (probability of choosing the superior policy, starting from $p^*(0)$ and ending at $C_{\infty}$)

 with $\Delta_R > 0$ and some problem-dependent constant $c\neq0$.
 We integrate over $T$ to get the number of times the superior policy is chosen, that is